Want to get outside and explore Island Lake Conservation Area? Learn about all the park has to offer here

 The Friends of Island Lake were established in 2005 as a fundraising committee under the Credit Valley Conservation Foundation.
 The Friends were formed to enhance community involvement and awareness of the need to expand the current trail system at Island Lake Conservation Area.
 The Friends of Island Lake are local residents and community members dedicated to ensuring that the community and its visitors benefit from quality educational, interpretive and recreational opportunities at Island Lake Conservation Area.

-Upcoming Fundraising Events:
+Upcoming Fundraising Events

-- Raised more than $1,800,000 in donations (cash and in-kind labour and materials)
+- Raised more than $2.6 million in donations (cash and in-kind labour and materials)

 - Completed more than 10 kilometers of fully accessible trail at Island Lake Conservation Area